Jim137/Entropy/README.md

 <div align="center"><img style="background: white;" src="./doc/png/4bits_hcp.png"><img style="background: white;" src="./doc/png/4bits_hck.png"><p>Conditional Entropy of Ciphertext when Plaintext or Key is Known</p></div>

 And when the ciphertext is known, the conditional entropy of plaintext and key are shown in the followings.
-We can see that the conditional entropy of plaintext and key are the same, which means that the plaintext and key are independent to each other.
+We can see that the conditional entropy of plaintext and key are the same, which means that the plaintext and the key are as well as hard to recover.

 <div align="center"><img style="background: white;" src="./doc/png/4bits_hpc.png"><img style="background: white;" src="./doc/png/4bits_hkc.png"><p>Conditional Entropy of Plaintext and Key when Ciphertext is Known</p></div>